 Chandoli National Park is situated in Kolhapur District, Maharashtra state, India.
-The National Park is spread over 317.67 square kilometers.
+This National Park is spread over 317.67 square kilometers.

-Sahyadri Tiger Reserve consists of Chandoli National Park in full along with Koyna Wildlife Sanctuary.
-Sahyadri Tiger Reserve has 9 tigers & 66 leopards, as per the last count.
+Sahyadri Tiger Reserve consists of this National Park in full, along with Koyna Wildlife Sanctuary.
+Sahyadri Tiger Reserve has Nine tigers & 66 leopards, as per the last count.

-Historic Prachitgad fort and Bhairavgad fort built by Maratha kings Shivaji and his son Sambhaji maharaj are seen inside the National Park.
+Historic Prachitgad fort and Bhairavgad fort built by the great Maratha kings Shivaji Maharaj and his son Sambhaji Maharaj are seen inside the National Park.
 Bhavani temple ruins are also seen here.

-The National park is rich in flora and fauna.
+This National park is rich in flora and fauna.
 122 Bird species, 23 mammals species and 20 amphibians and reptiles species are found in this park.
-Royal Bengal tigers, Indian Leopards, Indian bison, sloth bears and Indian giant squirrels are seen here.
+Royal Bengal tigers, Indian Leopards, Indian bison, sloth bears and Indian giant squirrels are also seen here.